How planning poker works

 Accurate estimates lead to predictable sprints and reliable delivery.

-Frequently asked questions
+Read guideFrequently asked questions

-Planning Poker (also called Scrum Poker) is a consensus-based estimation technique used by agile teams.
+Planning poker (also called Scrum Poker) is a consensus-based estimation technique used by agile teams.
 Each participant privately selects a card representing their estimate, then all cards are revealed simultaneously.
 This prevents anchoring bias and encourages discussion about differing perspectives.

 The Modified Fibonacci sequence (0, 1, 2, 3, 5, 8, 13, 21) is the most popular choice.
 The increasing gaps between numbers reflect the growing uncertainty of larger items.
 T-Shirt sizes (XS, S, M, L, XL) work well for high-level estimation where numeric precision isn't needed.